largeostrich/largeostrich.github.io/_pages/openwaterjet.md

 I don't have much to write here yet, but here's a picture of me holding the partially complete board, which sholud give you a sense of scale.

 ![Me, holding the board]({{ "/assets/images/holdingboard.jpg" | absolute_url }})

+Hopefully around New Year time ish I should have more stuff, including me hopefully riding this thing for the first time (which, for comedy purposes, I fully intend to video).